Krzysztofz01/pixel-sorter/README.md

-  brightness  Use brightness value as color sorting parameter. help        Help about any command hue         Use hue value as color sorting parameter.
+  brightness  Use brightness value as color sorting parameter. help        Help about any command hue         Use hue value as color sorting parameter. saturation  Use saturation value as color sorting parameter.

 Flags:
   -a, --angle int                        The angle at which to sort the pixels.
   -b, --blending-mode string             The blending mode algorithm to blend the sorted image into the original.
 Options: [none, lighten, darken]. (default "none")
   -c, --cycles int                       The count of sorting cycles that should be performed on the image. (default 1) -d, --direction string                 Pixel sorting direction in intervals.
 Options: [ascending, descending, random]. (default "ascending")
   -h, --help                             help for pixel-sorter
       --image-file-path string           The path of the image file to be processed.
   -i, --interval-determinant string      Parameter used to determine intervals.
 Options: [brightness, hue, mask, absolute, edge]. (default "brightness")
   -l, --interval-lower-threshold float   The lower threshold of the interval determination process.
-Options: [0.0 - 1.0].
+Options: [0.0 - 1.0]. (default 0.1)
-(default 0.1)
   -k, --interval-max-length int          The max length of the interval.
 Zero means no length limits.
   -u, --interval-upper-threshold float   The upper threshold of the interval determination process.
 Options: [0.0 - 1.0]. (default 0.9)
   -m, --mask                             Exclude the sorting effect from masked out ares of the image.